No Dining, No Wine-ing: Napa Winery Sues California Over 'Unfair' Reopening Rules

 “Brewpubs, breweries, bars, pubs, craft distilleries, and wineries should remain closed until those establishments are allowed to resume modified or full operation unless they are offering sit-down, dine-in meals.
 Alcohol can only be sold in the same transaction as a meal,” the May 12 order states, according to the complaint.

-Caymus says this restriction means many wineries are being treated unequally compared to other business establishments and restaurants.
+Caymus says this restriction means many wineries are being treated unequally as compared with other business establishments and restaurants.

 The winery says this is particularly unfair given that many wineries cannot legally offer meals even if they wanted to.
 Under the 1990 Winery Definition Ordinance, all Napa wineries are barred from offering any kind of food service.
 That leaves Caymus and other Napa wineries with no option but to remain shuttered.